Kstyles-byte/Almari2/TASKS.md

   - [ ] Performance impact of large image uploads in CMS – enforce Cloudinary transformation presets
   - [ ] Managing secret configuration across Vercel & Supabase environments

+### Phase 7: EXtra Features and Notes
+Note: The storefront is designed to display a single hero banner, not a carousel.
+This is achieved through the Hero.tsx homepage component, which calls getActiveHeroBanner() from lib/services/content.ts.
+This service then retrieves and renders only the single active banner with the highest priority, effectively ignoring all other banners.

 ## Implementation Plan

 ### Backend Implementation (Supabase)